Breaking ties in collective decision making: Main results

 Thus, if we want to focus on $U$-symmetric resolute refinements of a given {\sc spc}, we necessarily have to assume $U$ regular.
 The next result follows from some technical adjustments of the proof of Theorem $11$ in Bubboloni and Gori (2015).
 Its proof is proposed in Appendix \ref{app-C}.

 \begin{theorem} Let $U$ be a regular subgroup of $G$ and $C$ be a decisive and $U$-symmetric {\sc spc}.
-Then the three following conditions are equivalent: \begin{itemize} \item[(i)] $C$ admits a $U$-symmetric resolute refinement; \item[(ii)] there exists an irreflexive and acyclic $U$-symmetric social method $R$ such that $C^R$ refines $C$; \item[(iii)] there exists an irreflexive and acyclic social method $R$ such that $C^R$ refines $C$ and the following condition is satisfied: \begin{itemize} \item[(a)] for every $p\in\mathcal{P}$, $x,y\in N$ and $(\varphi,\psi,\rho_0)\in \mathrm{Stab}_U(p)$, we have that $(x,y)\in R(p)$ if and only if $(\psi(y),\psi(x))\in R(p)$. \end{itemize} \end{itemize} \end{theorem}
+Then the three following conditions are equivalent: \begin{itemize} \item[$(i)$] $C$ admits a $U$-symmetric resolute refinement; \item[$(ii)$] there exists an irreflexive and acyclic $U$-symmetric social method $R$ such that $C^R$ refines $C$; \item[$(iii)$] there exists an irreflexive and acyclic social method $R$ such that $C^R$ refines $C$ and the following condition is satisfied: \begin{itemize} \item[$(a)$] for every $p\in\mathcal{P}$, $x,y\in N$ and $(\varphi,\psi,\rho_0)\in \mathrm{Stab}_U(p)$, we have that $(x,y)\in R(p)$ if and only if $(\psi(y),\psi(x))\in R(p)$. \end{itemize} \end{itemize} \end{theorem} Note that, for every $U\le G$, there are decisive and $U$-symmetric {\sc spc}s.
+Indeed, the trivial, the Pareto, the Borda and the Kemeny {\sc spc}s are decisive and $G$-symmetric so that they are $U$-symmetric too.

 \begin{corollary} Let $U$ be a regular subgroup of $G$ with $U\le S_h\times S_n\times \{id\}$ and $C$ be a decisive and $U$-symmetric {\sc spc}.
 Then $C$ admits a $U$-symmetric resolute refinement. \end{corollary}